 Now that you know you’re wonderful 🙂 there will be a part of your mind that tries to force you back into your comfort zone – which in reality is not a comfort zone but a place that’s so familiar it feels like it’s okay to be there….

 We can all become masters of our thoughts, although few of us in a busy world believe we have time for self-improvement.
 But we can find moments to help us along the way.
 As soon as the doubts, anxiety and fearful thoughts turn up – and they will – don’t ignore them.
 Acknowledge them as part of the ‘old’ you and use a trigger to push you back into the ‘new’ you.

 **Vision Board – if you have a vision board, enjoy it.
 If you don’t have one, create it now.
-They’re great fun and you can change them whenever you want
+They’re great fun and you can change and update them whenever you want.

 **A chat with a friend or family member who always makes you feel good about yourself.
 This isn’t the moment for needy friends, call them later when you’re back on track.

 **A quick dip into a feel good novel or a self-improvement book.
 There are some great books out there waiting to be enjoyed.